Published 22:20 IST, January 4th 2020

 Advertisement

 Elgar and Van der Dussen rescued South Africa from a precarious 40 for three.
-Broad took first two wickets in a hostile six-over opening spell before Anderson was given a turn from Wynberg end and dismissed South African captain Faf du Plessis.
+Broad took the first two wickets in a hostile six-over opening spell before Anderson was given a turn from the Wynberg end and dismissed South African captain Faf du Plessis.
 Elgar played solidly in making his runs off 180 balls with ten fours but Van der Dussen had a precarious existence, especially early in his innings.
-His first scoring shot was a four edged at catchable height through a gap in slips cordon.
+His first scoring shot was a four edged at catchable height through a gap in the slips cordon.

 Advertisement